openpathsampling/openpathsampling/docs/absolute_beginners.md

 The most common kind of volume is what we call a `LambdaVolume`.
 These are volumes based on some collective variable, as described above.
-In this case, we set a minimum and maximum value of the order parameter, and
+In this case, we set a minimum and maximum value of the collective variable.
+Since the collective variable takes a snapshot and maps it to a single number, we can determine whether any snapshot is within that volume.

 ## Ensembles apply to trajectories